goatattack/goatattack/README.md

 Create your own dedicated game server.
 Read carefully the configuration help in the forum.
 If your server has own map packages, a connecting client will download these packages automatically.

 ### Map editor
 Create your own maps based on existing or created tilesets.
-If done, create a Goat Attack package and publish it with you dedicated server.
+If done, create a Goat Attack package and publish it with your own dedicated server.

 ### Logging
 Your dedicated server will create detailed log entries depending on each action.
 These log files can be easily used to create game play statistics and reports.